laravel-zero/website/README.md

   });
 ```

-The default command of your aplication is the symfony *ListCommand*, that provides a list of commands.
+The default command of your application is the symfony *ListCommand*, that provides a list of commands.
 You may change this behavior by modifying the `config/app.php`:

 ```php